nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 > The last executed command.

-{add more here}

 ## Appendix E : Product Survey

-####Google Keep
+#### Google Keep

 Author: Al Sharef Haya Fayez M

 **Pros:**

-1. Uses sticky notes to record tasks
+* Uses sticky notes to record tasks
-2. Has colorful UI
+* Has colorful UI
-3. Provides instant capturing of anything by speech and pictures
+* Provides instant capturing of anything by speech and pictures
-4. Able to be integrated with Google Drive and Google Docs
+* Able to be integrated with Google Drive and Google Docs
-5. Free to use
+* Free to use
-6. No need to set up an account
+* No need to set up an account
-7. Supports offline editing
+* Supports offline editing
-8. Supports undo option <br>
+* Supports undo option <br>

 **Cons:**

-1. Does not support calendar view
+* Does not support calendar view
-2. Hard to organize large amount of notes
+* Hard to organize large amount of notes
-3. Unable to categorize tasks
+* Unable to categorize tasks
-4. Does not support short-cut typed commands
+* Does not support short-cut typed commands
-5. Depends on mouse clicks <br>
+* Depends on mouse clicks <br>

-####MeisterTask
+#### MeisterTask

 Author: Tan Wei

 **Pros:**

-1. Has beautiful user interface
+* Has beautiful user interface
-2. Free for personal use
+* Free for personal use
-3. Supports third-party application integrations (eg. Google, Dropbox)
+* Supports third-party application integrations (eg. Google, Dropbox)
-4. Available across most platforms (Web app, Android, OS X)
-5. Can enable task relationships <br>
+* Can enable task relationships <br>

 **Cons:**

-1. Does not support monthly calendar view
+* Does not support monthly calendar view
-2. Unable to set recurring tasks
+* Unable to set recurring tasks
-3. Unable to set reminders
+* Unable to set reminders
-4. Tasks are in card-view.
+* Tasks are in card-view.
 Can be hard to track large amount of tasks.  <br>

-####Just
+#### Just

 Author: Xu RuoLan

 **Pros:**

-1. Has simple and clear user interface
+* Has simple and clear user interface
-2. Provides statistical analysis to track daily/monthly/yearly statistics
+* Provides statistical analysis to track daily/monthly/yearly statistics
-3. Support tasks categorizing
+* Support tasks categorizing
-4. Easy to use(add, delete and sort the tasks)
+* Easy to use(add, delete and sort the tasks)
-5. Supports priority setting
+* Supports priority setting
-6. Supports task reminders <br>
+* Supports task reminders <br>

 **Cons:**

-1. Hard to search if the to-do list is long <br>
+* Hard to search if the to-do list is long <br>

-####Persoda
+#### Persoda

 Author: Soh Wei Kiat Melvin

 **Pros:**

-1. Provides secure accounts and protected password
+* Provides secure accounts and protected password
-2. Has user-friendly interface
+* Has user-friendly interface
-3. Provides a wide range of functions
+* Provides a wide range of functions
-4. Requires users to pay per usage
+* Requires users to pay per usage
-5. Supports task reminders/hierarchy
+* Supports task reminders/hierarchy
-6. Supports instant messaging teams within users <br>
+* Supports instant messaging teams within users <br>

 **Cons:**

-1. Might be confusing to new users as features are based off different price plans <br>
+* Might be confusing to new users as features are based off different price plans <br>